kumuluz/kumuluzee-samples/jpa/README.md

 To shut down the example simply stop the processes in the foreground.

 ## Tutorial
 This tutorial will guide you through the steps required to create a simple REST microservice which uses JPA 2.1 and pack it as a KumuluzEE microservice.
-We will extend the [existing KumuluzEE JAX-RS REST sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs), with the access to database using JPA 2.1.
+We will extend the existing [KumuluzEE JAX-RS REST sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs), with access to the database using JPA 2.1.
 Therefore, first complete the existing JAX-RS sample tutorial, or clone the JAX-RS sample code.
 We will use PostgreSQL in this tutorial.

 We will follow these steps:
-* Complete the [tutorial for KumuluzEE JAX-RS REST sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs) or clone the existing sample
+* Complete the tutorial for [KumuluzEE JAX-RS REST sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs) or clone the existing sample
 * Ensure access to PostgreSQL database.
 * Add Maven dependencies
 * Implement the persistence using standard JPA